Title: The Abused Shepherd-King

 So, with this information, let’s take a deeper look at this passage.
 If, this is correct – Mark’s focus then would be this moment – Christ’s suffering emotionally, spiritually.

 Ill.: I am always amazed at the strength and courage of martyrs for Christ.
-Consider seven brothers and their mother, who praise God and mock the arrogance of Antiochus the king even as they are one by one gruesomely tortured and executed.
+Consider the story of seven brothers and their mother, who praised God and mocked the arrogance of Antiochus the king even as they are one by one gruesomely tortured and executed.
 After six have died, the youngest refuses to recant and even taunts the king:

 But you, unholy wretch, you most defiled of all mortals, do not be elated in vain and puffed up by uncertain hopes, when you raise your hand against the children of heaven.
 You have not yet escaped the judgment of the almighty, all-seeing God.
 For our brothers after enduring a brief suffering have drunk of ever-flowing life, under God’s covenant; but you, by the judgment of God, will receive just punishment for your arrogance (Strauss, p.
 637).